Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Constructions of convolution semigroups

 In this case, $A_1(z) = \frac{d}{dt}|_{t = 0} H_t(z) = r A_2(z)$.
 We note that this construction includes the example (2) when $r = 1$.
 This property can be understood in terms of cumulants as follows. \begin{proposition} The relation

-holds for all $\mu$ with the finite moments of all orders. \end{proposition} This means formally ``$r_n(\mu ^{\uplus t}, \mu) = r_n (\mu ^{\rhd t})$'', which connects the Boolean convolution and the monotone convolution.
+holds for all $\mu$ with the finite moments of all orders. \end{proposition} This means formally ``$r_n(\mu ^{\uplus t}, \mu) = r_n (\mu ^{\rhd t})$'', which connects the Boolean convolution with the monotone convolution.
 We will generalize this relation in Corollary \ref{rel1}.